mlochbaum/BQN/doc/README.md

 BQN's documentation describes what features it has, how to use them (with examples), and why they were chosen.
 For a linear introduction to the language, see the [tutorials](../tutorial/README.md).
 For all of the particulars without so much discussion, see the [specification](../spec/README.md).

+The [quick start](quick.md) page is a hands-on way to see what features BQN offers so you can start with the parts you're most interested in.

 Overview:
 - [Syntax](syntax.md)
 - [Types](types.md)